Timeline-scope - Property CSS

 With a value of

-property has no effect.
+none, thetimeline-scopeproperty has no effect.
 However, this value can be useful for overriding an inherited value. - timeline-scope: --id;

-is an identifier chosen by the user.
+--idis an identifier chosen by the user.
 It must begin with a double hyphen.
-This identifier is found in a descendant of the element as the value of theanimation-timeline
+This identifier is found in a descendant of the element as the value of theanimation-timelineproperty.
+It is also found in the scroll bar as a value ofscroll-timelineorview-timeline. - timeline-scope: initial; (

-) timeline-scope: inherit; timeline-scope: revert; timeline-scope: revertLayer; timeline-scope: unset;Common values are presented on these pages:
+none) timeline-scope: inherit; timeline-scope: revert; timeline-scope: revertLayer; timeline-scope: unset;Common values are presented on these pages:

 Examples.

-These examples will not work on Firefox unless you have enabled the flag layout.css.scroll-driven-animations.enabled
+These examples will not work on Firefox unless you have enabled the flag layout.css.scroll-driven-animations.enabled (access flags on Firefox).

 Controlling the rotation of an image.

-image.
+In this example, the ex1-progress scroll bar rotates the ex1-image image.
 The scroll bar is not a parent of the image.

-property, it was possible to associate the rotation of the image
+Their common parent bears the identifier ex1.
+Thanks to the timeline-scope property, it was possible to associate the rotation of the image

 to the scroll bar.